Incorporating AI into 30,000 employees’ most critical and beloved tool

 HOW’D WE DO IT

-• In parallel to the blurred line between discovery, exploration, and delivery, we changed how we would typically run a design critique to take advantage of the broader team’s explorations.
-We renamed it a Product Critique, as we opened the agenda for the everyone to bring their work in progress for discussion.
-This meant everything: developing slide templates and best practices, the latest prompt engineering tests, and sandboxed engineering work that explored new ways of rendering content in PowerPoint.
-These are some of the best collaborative sessions of my career—where everyone truly is a designer.
+Because of process lines blurring and breaking down, I changed how we would run a design critique to take advantage of the broader team’s explorations.
+I renamed it a Product Critique, and opened the agenda for everyone to bring their WIP for discussion—slide templates and best practices, the latest prompt engineering tests, and engineering work that explored new ways of rendering content in PowerPoint.